Or “Five Steps to Stop this Year’s

 Get smart about what you want to accomplish.
 Do some homework.
 Find out what the best strategies are to achieve your goals.
 You don’t have to reinvent the solution.
 Likely others have gone before you and mapped out a path of success.
 Learn from the successes and failures of others who have dealt with this issue before.

 Avoid using techniques that have failed for you in the past.
 Don’t become an example of the cliché that doing the same thing over again expecting different results is a sign of insanity.

 Be willing to work.
 Research shows that if you go into a personal change expecting it may be difficult you will have a greater chance of success than if you tell yourself it will be a walk in the park.

 Make the plan daily.
 Life occurs a day-at-time and please make sure your plan itself is something reasonable for you.
-A 800 calorie a day diet might work theoretically, but practically, how long will you exist on celery and protein shakes before you throw in the towel?
-Create a plan that has an honest chance of working for you.
+Create a plan that has an honest chance of working for you, include short-term targets and behavior/attitude changes.
 When you have then go on to the Fourth Step.

 STEP FOUR – Plan where and with whom to go public with

 Your New Year’s Resolution

 Plan to share your resolutions with at least one other person.
 Once your resolutions are out in the open they assume a life of their own.
 Breaking a promise to a spouse or friend is more difficult than breaking a secret commitment to ourselves.